GrigoryMelnikov/DockerSetuper/Dev/src/HOW_TO_USE_SAVED_IMAGE.md

 > `put the link here`

-You'll get a mial once your image arrived to workstation.
+You'll get a mail once your image arrived to workstation.

 ## Load Image